How to Stop a Dog From Barking in the Morning

-When Barkley whines in his kennel throughout the day, I completely ignore him.
-He does not have to get outside just because I got home or just because I want to walk Ace.
-He can wait.
+When Barkley whined in his kennel throughout the day, I completely ignored him.
+He did not have to get outside just because I got home or just because I wanted to walk my own dog Ace.
+Barkley could wait.

 The tricky part is determining how long to wait before you let the dog out.
 You want the dog to be quiet, but for how long?